Cell Therapy Engineering and Genome Editing

-How Our Technology Improves Cell Therapy Engineering, Analysis and Isolation
+How Our Technology Improves Cell Therapy Engineering and Genome Editing

 Stem cells and T-cells can be engineered to differentiate and form specific cell types or phenotypes respectively.
 But the identification of the factors that cause reproducible differentiation, and the analysis of the newly generated cells themselves, can be challenging.

 At Sphere Fluidics, we’re dedicated to making these challenges simple.
-Our unique platform enables you to isolate and screen individually engineered cells in a way that is significantly faster and more cost-effective than alternatives.
+Our unique platform enables you to precision engineer, screen and isolate individual cells using automated, miniaturisated and integrated techniques that are significantly faster and more cost-effective than alternatives.

-The Unique Benefits of Our Systems for Cell Therapy Engineering, Analysis and Isolation
+Our Unique Benefits for Cell Therapy Engineering and Genome Editing

 Picodroplets provide a unique way of compartmentalising single cells for individual engineering, screening and detailed analysis.
-Once compartmentalised, these picodroplets can be fused with different factors (e.g. growth factors, cDNAs, 3D substrata, engineered 3-dimensional micro-gels) to stimulate the cells, which can then be sorted and assayed to isolate specific phenotypes.
+Once compartmentalised, these picodroplets can be fused with different factors (e.g. genome editing complexes, single viruses, growth factors, cDNAs, 3D substrata, or engineered micro-gels) to stimulate or transform the cells, which can then be sorted and assayed to isolate specific phenotypes.

-Since you can compartmentalise cells using our Cyto-Mine® platform, each one can then be engineered on a single cell basis.
+Since you can compartmentalise cells using our picodroplet technology, each one can then be engineered on a single cell basis.
 This removes the biases and inefficiencies seen with the transfection of bulk populations of cells.
 Our technology also has significant potential for use in the clinic, for example, in the precision reprogramming of T-cells collected specifically from a patient to create personalised medicines.
-Potentially, we can also minimise the risk of cell damage or oncogenicity by controlling the exact number of cDNAs or viruses we introduce into each cell – even to the single molecule level.
+Potentially, we can also minimise the risk of cell damage or oncogenicity by controlling the exact number of genome editing complexes, cDNAs or viruses we introduce into each cell – even to the single molecule level.

-Our Systems in Action for Cell Therapy Engineering, Analysis and Isolation
+Our Technology in Action for Cell Therapy Engineering and Genome Editing

-Our Cyto-Mine® system can be used for numerous single cell research applications, including:
+Our picodroplet technology can be used for numerous single cell research applications, including:

 - Controlling the transfection and selection of transformed T-cells for cell therapy